Heatblur-Simulations/f-4e-manual/src/systems/radar/interface.md

 ### Polarization Control

-The polarization of the radio frequency energy can be changed using the polarization control.
+The polarization of the radio frequency energy can be changed using the polarization control (3).
 In normal operation the LIN setting is used which produces linearly polarized light in the vertical direction relative to the antenna, this minimizes ground returns as many types of ground clutter are less reflective to vertically polarized light.
 However because the antenna is not roll stabilized